 How many times does a high school student hear the question, “what do you want to do when you graduate?”

-At the beginning of their Junior year, Dearborn students get paired with a Career Services counselor with whom they meet weekly for the next two years.
+At the beginning of their Junior year, Dearborn students get paired with a licensed guidance counselor with whom they meet weekly both individually and in small groups for the next two years.
 This helps each student prepare to apply to college, gain entrance into training programs and/or develop work skills for independent living after Dearborn.

 Transition to College

-For students who are college bound, career services counselors work closely with them around all aspects of the college application process.
+Guidance counselors work closely with students around all aspects of the college application process.
 Students receive guidance and help in preparing and applying to take the SAT or ACT.
 Counselors not only help each student find appropriate two- or four-year colleges appropriate but also frequently visit those colleges with the student.
 Counselors also help in filling out applications and financial aid forms (FAFSA) and may help to find academic supports at the college to ensure the student's successful transition.

 Transition to a Career

 Not everyone finds a college path to be the most desirable way to transition from Dearborn.
 Depending on their interests and talents, students are helped to access training programs in the trades.
 Many build on experiences they have had in our own extensive shop programs.
 Still others branch out in new areas and look for different apprentice opportunities.
-For still others, time with the career services counselor is spent getting help in actually finding a job or enlisting in the military services.
 Career planning includes career education field trips, hearing from speakers from varied career fields, internships, classes and other school-to-work activities.

 Creating A Roadmap Beyond Dearborn